fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

 false positive rates, there is an extra step in order to return a single scalar result.
-For :func:`equalized_odds_difference`, we first calculate the true positive rate difference and the true negative rate difference separately.
+For :func:`equalized_odds_difference`, we first calculate the true positive rate difference and the false positive rate difference separately.
 We then return the larger of these two differences.
 *Mutatis mutandis*, :func:`equalized_odds_ratio` works similarly.